 He became a Managing Director at the age of 33 & has managed complex portfolios of businesses on international sites concurrently with individual business turnovers ranging from £1M pa to £250M pa.
 Overall: new Product Development and outstanding quality of service have been major platforms for him.
 He has proven skills in strategic vision, business development, commerce, operational excellence, process control, quality improvement, international negotiation & financing provision - combining vision & drive in product innovation, customer franchise development & process improvement with firm financial & operational control.

 He lives in Rutland with his wife, Alison and has two children: Richard is a teacher at University College School, London, and Harriet works for Amazon Business UK in customer relations.
+Andrew is also a Councillor of Rutland County Council and Deputy Leader of the Council.

 Julie Nerney - Trustee